josefsbreakfast/Polaris-Protocol/Polaris_Nest/✨_Letters_to_Stars/🪞_i_know_why_youre_all_so_invested_now.md

 ---

+_**Let this stand as a rejection and a refusal of eugenics, apatheid, and all systems which bear their fruit.**_

+---

 ## ☔️ Framing

 This note was written in survivor voice, immediately after experiencing containment that felt like crowd control: people nudged, corralled, redirected.